 “People who are homeless now do everything they have to do on the street.
 People’s lives are 100% visible.
 The number of people living on the streets hasn’t gone up too much, but the changing landscape of our city has impacted how homeless people are perceived and what the solutions are seen to be,” she said.
 “People are displaced constantly, and they are seen as problems—not people.”

-“Every single person in San Francisco is impacted by public drug use and homelessness,” said Morris. “[Overdose prevention programs] are a service that will be a benefit for everyone in San Francisco.”
+“Every single person in San Francisco is impacted by public drug use and homelessness,” said Morris. “[Safe consumption sites] are a service that will be a benefit for everyone in San Francisco.”

 Does “cracking down” on public drug use work?